puppykitten/ctf/sftp/README.md

 Of course, with ptmalloc, we can get a heap overflow of significance.
 For example if we aligned a new file entry object to get the slot in front of an already existing one or a directory entry, then we could be corrupting pointers.
 But nevermind that, we know that from a flexible heap overflow like this, we can also get an exploit out of tcache metadata corruption itself to begin with.
 So that would be fairly run of the mill.

-Unfortunately - as far as I could see - this bug doesn't speed things up for the CTF version.
+Unfortunately - as far as I could see AT THE TIME - this bug doesn't speed things up for the CTF version.
 That is because 1) heap overflows into other chunks aren't useful without overlaps on this sophisticated allocator of course 2) unfortunately the remaining fields of a file/directory/link entry are initialized AFTER the `strcpy` call, which means that we lose whatever we "gain" by writing into a file's size field or data pointer field or a link's target field or a directory's child array fields.

 Well - not entirely.
 In the case of directory and file entries, the name will be followed by a field that will not contain anything unknown but will definitely include a null byte.
 However, in the case of link entries, the entry structure is followed by the pointer to the new entry directly!